gmansillo/Firedrive/README.md

 ## Licensing

-The code in this project is licensed under the **GNU General Public License v3.0**.
+The code in this project is licensed under the __GNU General Public License v3.0__.
 You may copy, distribute and modify the code as long as you track changes/dates in source files.

-## Feedback

-All bugs, feature requests, pull requests, feedback, etc., are welcome.
-If you encountered an error, [create an issue](https://github.com/gmansillo/simple/issues/new).

-If you liked Simple File Manager or you found it useful for your purposes, you can help me rating it on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
-Extension Directory</a> :heart: